dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-Add an instance variable to the `AppDelegate` class:
+And we'll add an instance variable in the `AppDelegate` class:

 ```swift
 private var urlHandler: UrlHandler?
 ```

-And make sure that the application delegate passes url to the `urlHandler`:
+We'll make sure that the application delegate passes an url to the `urlHandler`:

 ```swift
 public func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool {